Lucaa8/SpigotApi/examples/Items.md

 ![image](https://github.com/Lucaa8/SpigotApi/assets/47627900/4c662cdd-bb72-48b4-a248-250296887f79)

-## Leather Color Meta (And Armor Trim)
+## Leather Color Meta (And Armor Trim since v2.2)
 With the Leather Color Meta you can colore Leather armor pieces with default Minecraft colors or any RGB value.
-You can also set the Armor Trim Meta here for Leather pieces only.
+You can also set the Armor Trim Meta here for Leather pieces only. \
+**Note:** In `SpigotApi` v2.1.3 and earlier, the `ArmorTrimMeta` was not included in the `LeatherColorMeta`.
+As a result, it’s not possible to have both applied to your leather armor pieces.
 ```java
 Item item = new ItemBuilder()
         .setMaterial(Material.LEATHER_CHESTPLATE)